dev-tp/cs3112/lab_two/README.md

 ## 2. Implement Insertion Sort

 ## 3. Transform a free tree into a rooted tree
+The free tree and the root are input by the user, and for the rooted tree, you output it level by level. **Hint:** Use Adjacency Matrix or Adjacency Lists to store the tree, and implement the transformation using queue.

 **Example output for question three:**

     a